pay360/mobilesdk-ios/README.md

 # Installation with CocoaPods

-To integrate the Paypoint Payments iOS SDK into your project using CocoaPods, specify it in your Podfile:
+To integrate the Pay360 Payments iOS SDK into your project using CocoaPods, specify it in your Podfile:

     source 'https://github.com/CocoaPods/Specs.git'
     platform :ios, '7.0'

-    pod 'PayPointPayments',:git => 'https://github.com/paypoint/mobilesdk-ios.git', :tag => '1.0.0'
+    pod 'Pay360Payments',:git => 'https://github.com/pay360/mobilesdk-ios.git', :tag => '1.0.0'

 Then run the following command: